mahafatima14/hb-project-my-pantry/README.md

 <details><summary>Option 3: View my pantry</summary>
 <p>

-#### This features leads the profile page where the user is able to see the recipes they have posted, fellow users recipes which they have liked and previous pantry submissions they have made, sorted into a Bootstrap accordion by date stamp.
+#### This feature leads the profile page where the user is able to see the recipes they have posted, fellow users recipes which they have liked and previous pantry submissions they have made, sorted into a Bootstrap accordion by date stamp.

 </p>
 </details>